hashgraph/hedera-sdk-java/SDK_ANATOMY.md

 ### `Node`:

 This is a connection to one node in the network.
-Inherits from `ManagedNode` (which is where much of the meat is).
+Inherits from `BaseNode` (which is where much of the meat is).